-Direct deposit is required for all employees.
-Employees can change banks or account numbers but cannot stop direct deposit status.
+Direct Deposit is mandatory for all employees.
+Employees can change their direct deposit at any time but cannot stop their direct deposit status.
 The inability to maintain a direct deposit account will result in the non-renewal of your annual employment contract.
-To make changes to your direct deposit information, original documents must be sent by pony or hand delivered to the payroll department.
-We can no longer accept changes by email or fax.
+To make changes to your direct deposit information, you will need to present original documents to the timekeeper at your cost center.
+If you prefer, you can visit the District Office and ask for a representative from the Payroll Department.
+Your identification must be verified at the time you submit these documents.
+We will not accept direct deposit changes by email or fax.